 I was the first to go to college in my family in India.
-Marriage brought me to the USA and restarted my career by earning my DDS program at XXU.
+Marriage brought me to the USA, and I restarted my career by earning my DDS program at XXU.
 Those three hectic years at XXU helped me fully appreciate the larger picture of the advanced state of dentistry in America.
 By the time I graduated from XXU, I was exposed to the complete microcosm of patients and their families in the USA, people from all walks of life, ethnic groups, cultures, and languages.
 I thrived in this fully international dental community.
-As a dental student and since then as a practicing dentist, I have always strived to provide the finest care I can to each patient I attend.
+As a dental student and practicing dentist, I have strived to provide the finest care I can to each patient I attend.
 I have learned from them, and I read myself to sleep almost every night about the latest advances in dentistry, especially concerning techniques.
 There is always a new diagnosis that I feel highly motivated to study.
 For the last several years, in particular, my certainty that Endodontics is my calling has been reinforced by the fact that more and more, my study has gravitated to this area, both on my own and with CE courses.
 Nothing excites and engages me more than the preservation of tooth structure.

 I look forward to a long, intensive, sustained engagement with all aspects of Endodontics, clinical practice, contributing to research, and perhaps someday teaching in my field.
-Endodontics appeals significantly to my nature; conservative in many things, including dentistry; I appreciate what is natural and non-invasive to the extent to which it is possible.
+Endodontics appeals significantly to my nature; conservative in many things, including dentistry; I appreciate what is natural and non-invasive to the extent possible.
 A deeply spiritual person, sometimes I think of a tooth as something very much like a human being, an aspect of human life created by God with intrinsic value.
-Furthermore, I hope to give as much of my time and energy to come in the future serving as an Endodontist in a voluntary capacity taking care of the oral health care needs of the underserved; and I see Endodontics as a handy field for caring for these oral health needs of those with fewer resources.
+Furthermore, I hope to give as much of my time and energy to come in the future serving as an Endodontist in a voluntary capacity taking care of the oral health care needs of the underserved; I see Endodontics as a handy field for caring for these oral health needs of those with fewer resources.

-One week after that late Christmas Eve night practicing dentistry alone in Spanish, my patient returned on New Year's Eve, thanking me with tears in her eyes for giving her a pain-free week with her grandchildren.
+One week after that late Christmas Eve night practicing dentistry alone in Spanish, my patient returned on New Year's Eve, thanking me with tears for giving her a pain-free week with her grandchildren.
 I understood her perfectly with no translator.
 I savor and ponder moments such as these frequently because they drive me forward each day.

 I appreciate your consideration of my application for a residency position in Endodontics.